anirvan/yahoo-group-archive-tools/README.md

 ### Perl modules

 Installing this script requires installing many CPAN dependencies.
-If you're confused, feel free to seaerch for things like "installing CPAN <platform>".
+If you're confused, feel free to search for things like "installing CPAN <platform>".
 In some cases, an environment's package manager may have all these scripts.
-At least one Ubuntu user was able to install all the dependencies using the package manager (all but one: they could install the `Text::LevenshteinXS` module rather than `Text::Levenshtein::XS`, and changed the dependency in the Perl script to match.)
+At least one Ubuntu user was able to install all the dependencies using the package manager (all but one: they could install the `Text::LevenshteinXS` module rather than `Text::Levenshtein::XS`, so they just changed the dependency in the Perl script to match.)

 ### email2pdf